 The Equitable Compensation Commission continues to provide financial aid to those churches requiring supplementation to strengthen their ministries in the communities in which they are located and to provide the minimum salary for the pastors.
 Salary and Pension supplementation in the amount of \$442,445 (salary \$382,087 and pension \$60,358) was provided to 48 charges in 2012.
-A schedule of salary and pension supplementation in the conference secretary for publication in the conference Journal.
+A schedule of salary and pension supplementation appropriations for 2012 has been provided to the conference secretary for publication in the conference Journal.